Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Experiments

 We now evaluate the model's performance in a practical setting.
 We consider here the compilation of a unitary, $\mathcal{U}(\tau) = \exp(-i \tau H)$, that encodes the evolution of a system under a Hamiltonian $H$ for time $\tau$.
 This task, which involves decomposing the exponential operator into smaller operations, is commonly referred to as trotterization, and plays a central role in simulating quantum dynamics on quantum computers.

 We consider here two paradigmatic: the Ising and Heisenberg XXZ models (see \cref{sec:app_ham}).
 In \cref{fig:hamiltonians}a, b, we show that the model generates accurate circuits across the phase space of both models and for different qubit counts.
 We observe that the infidelity slightly increases in regions of the phase space where the evolved state exhibits higher entanglement, causing the need to deeper circuits, following the trend observed in \cref{sec:benchmark}.
 In \cref{fig:hamiltonians}c, d, we display the infidelity as a function of $\tau$ for various points in the phase space.
 As before, larger values of $\tau$ typically result in more entangled states and, consequently, more complex circuits, which increases the infidelity.
 However, in some cases, the evolution induces an oscillatory behavior in the entanglement of the resulting state.
+For regions with lower entanglement the compilation is again more accurate, due to the need of shorter circuits.
 This effect is especially pronounced for the Ising model at $J\geq h$ and for the XXZ at $J, \Delta = 0.8$, where accuracy improves due to the lower circuit complexity.